Does Kratom Interact With Metformin?

 What are the Side Effects of Kratom?

 There are some side effects associated with taking kratom.
-Most side effects are associated with larger doses or constant use without taking breaks.
+Most side effects are associated with larger doses or constant use without breaks.

-Nausea and GI issues — including constipation — are some of the most common side effects, especially with new users who take too much.
+Nausea and gastrointestinal issues — including constipation — are some of the most common side effects, especially with new users who take too much.
 If you’re taking large doses, you might experience lethargy and sluggishness from the sedative effects.

 Dizziness is another common side effect, as kratom can make you dehydrated or lower your blood pressure slightly.

 Finally, some users experience anxiety when taking stimulating doses or strains.

 There are four main strain categories of kratom, easily distinguishable by their color.
 Each color has different effects and is harvested in a unique way.